 The purposes of Certified Safety Director (CSD) and Master Safety Professional (MSP) programs are to establish international standards for certification in the workplace safety profession, to provide recognition of qualified individuals, and to afford a guarantee to employers that certified personnel have attained stated education and experience qualifications.

 NASP Certification Board

 The primary purpose of the NASP Certification Board, the credentialing arm of the National Association of Safety Professionals (NASP), is to provide workplace safety professionals a certification program to assist them in carrying out their safety-related functions with confidence and proven competence.
-This is achieved by pursuing the CSD and MSP accredited certification programs under ISO/IEC Standard 17024: Conformity Assessment—General Requirements for Bodies Operating Certification of Persons, as administered in the U.S. by the American National Standards Institute (ANSI).
+This is achieved by pursuing the CSD and MSP accredited certification programs under ISO/IEC Standard 17024: Conformity Assessment—General Requirements for Bodies Operating Certification of Persons, as administered in the U.S. by the ANSI-ASQ National Accreditation Board (ANAB).

 Statement of Impartiality

 The Certification Board and staff understand the importance of impartiality and conflicts in the management of certification activities.
 When undertaking dealings with members and non-members, all involved in the certification process will maintain a high level of ethical conduct and avoid conflicts of interest in connection with the performance of their duties.
 There shall be an avoidance of any actions and/or commitments that might create the appearance of impartiality to:

 The Board and staff monitor all potential threats to its impartiality and document all actions.